hueyyeng/VesperiaGuide/docs/missables_spoiler_free.md

 - [ ] Return to Zaphias and head into Yuri's Room to get an item from a certain NPC (Yuri's Downtown Life)

 ## After the Event with the Don
+> Note: This is after completing an outskirt building that belongs to a certain guild and revisiting Dahngrest to trigger the next plot advancement.

 - [ ] In Dahngrest, enter the western bar and you will get an item from Optional Wise NPC (Estelle's Teacher Part 3)
 - [ ] In Dahngrest, sleep at the Inn to earn a new title (Sleepless Night)